AI-QL/chat-ui/README.md

 By simplifying the structure and key functions, developers can quickly set up and experiment with a functional chatbot, adhering to a slimmed-down project design philosophy.

+## Features

+- Supports OpenAI-format requests, enabling compatibility with various backends such as `HuggingFace Text Generation Inference (TGI)`, `vLLM`, etc.

+- Automatically supports multiple response formats without additional configuration, including standard `OpenAI` response formats, `Cloudflare AI` response formats, and `plain text` responses

+- Support various `backend endpoints through custom configurations`, providing any project with a universal frontend chatbot

+- Support the `download of chat history`, interrupt the current generation, and repeat the previous generation to quickly test the backend inference capabilities

+- Inquiries with image inputs can be made using `multimodal vision models`

+- Support for toggling between `original format` and `Markdown format` display

 ## How to use

 #### Option 1: Goto demo [AIQL](https://chat.aiql.com/)